Channel Partner Rewards: Program Design

 Channel Partner Program Types

-There are three different program structures that can be used to begin building your channel partner rewards:
+Three different program structures can be used to begin building your channel partner rewards:

-Allows anyone who achieves a goal to earn a reward for doing so.
+It allows anyone who achieves a goal to earn a reward for doing so.
 This is a crowd-pleaser in that everyone can win something based on what they personally accomplish, no matter who else also accomplishes it.
 Open-ended programs enable participants to win based on their own actions and therefore give participants the greatest potential control over their success.
-Research confirms that these programs generally have greater motivational value, because they offer accessibility to the broadest audience.
+Research confirms that these programs generally have greater motivational value because they offer access to the broadest audience.
 These programs have the most impact on middle-level (B) performers, who have the most capacity to grow.

 > If it fails to reach the goal, the absolute cost is less AND